cilium/cilium/Documentation/operations/troubleshooting.rst

 mode:

 Scheduling of new workloads:
-  As part of of scheduling workloads/endpoints, agents will perform security identity allocation which requires interaction with the kvstore.
+  As part of scheduling workloads/endpoints, agents will perform security identity allocation which requires interaction with the kvstore.
 If a workload can be scheduled due to re-using a known security identity, then state propagation of the endpoint details to other nodes will still depend on